IvanCYX/HoloLens2/Assets/Scripts/Arduino/README.md

 The **activateMotor()** function is responsible for controlling the servo motor.
 It uses a for-loop to rotate the motor from 0 to 180 degrees in increments of 1, with a slight delay of 15 milliseconds between each increment.
 After reaching 180 degrees, it reverses the rotation by decrementing from 179 to 0, again with a delay between each step.
 This action creates a back-and-forth sweeping motion of the servo motor.

 Overall, this code allows a client device to trigger the servo motor movement via WiFi by sending a specific message to the Arduino, resulting in the physical rotation of the servo motor.

+**After getting the new IP Address, upload this sketch to the Arduino.
+Keep an eye on the serial output during Unity Emulator, or HoloLens 2 App runtime for flags**